 - Read the entire contract, and note your obligations, and those of your staff and students who will be working on the project.

 - Distribute copies of the contract to all staff members and students working on the project to read, understand and retain for their reference.

 Obligations in the contract extend not only to you, but any Southern Cross University staff member that may also be working on the contract.
 You are responsible for management of the project in accordance with the contract.
 This includes complying with milestones, overseeing performance of subcontractors, reporting, records and confidentiality requirements.

-The Contract Compliance Statement (CCS) is the mechanism used for the researcher and their Head of School/Centre Director to review and approve the 'final deal' of a project, before a contract is signed by Southern Cross University.
+The Contract Compliance Statement (CCS) is the mechanism used for the researcher and their Dean of Faculty/Centre Director to review and approve the 'final deal' of a project, before a contract is signed by Southern Cross University.
 Further information on who needs to sign and how to sign electronically can be found in the Contract Compliance Statement FAQ (pdf).